cobaltians/cobalt-tutorial/tutorial.md

 # Step 3

 - Add a "Place" field in the event form.
-- Send event `focusMapOn` with a data like this `{ place : 'Brest'}` where "Brest" is the place entered by the user in the place field.
+- Send event `setPlace` with a data like this `{ place : 'Brest'}` where "Brest" is the place entered by the user in the place field.
 - Change the event controller to be the `withMap` native controller
-- Catch the `focusMapOn` event in this controller and update Google Map location.
+- Catch the `setPlace` event in the native controller and update Google Map location.

 Notes :
 to update the google map location on Android use code below :